 - Can equalize inheritance amongst multiple beneficiaries

-- Replace wealth spent during lifetime
+- Replace wealth spent during a lifetime

 Potential Drawbacks to Survivorship Life Insurance